 My pet.
 My little iPet, as I like to think of him.
 As I mentioned yesterday, I like to think of going for walks as a giantess.
-Things are different with a shrunken man, and I’m normal sized.
-One of those arbitrary notions that permeates my fantasies (such as that one about interaction being possible between a mega giantess and a man) is that a tiny man lives in constant danger of dying because of his insignificant size.
+Things are different with a shrunken man when I’m normal sized.
+One of those arbitrary notions that permeate my fantasies (such as that one about interaction being possible between a mega giantess and a man) is that a tiny man lives in constant danger of dying because of his insignificant size.
 That is the foundation on which fabulous thoughts regarding my protection and his cunning displays of intellect in the face of adversity come to be.

 So he arms himself.
 A lighter becomes a flame-thrower, bits of metal are trimmed into sword and knife shapes, my gun’s cartridges are raided for gunpowder, matches are lugged to serve as torches, and if that was not enough, he cuts sections off my fishnets to trap enemy bugs for torture and interrogation, rides a trained mouse as a cavalry of one that charges fearlessly against all toe-level foes that come between he and the cookie jar in the kitchen… and no matter how many times I caution him, ask him to call me if he wants to leave the dollhouse for a walk, he loves to plot his manly raids (usually with his equally courageous shrunken friends) perhaps as much as he likes the feeling of my giant fingers wrapped around his body.